 Parents at Baldwin School are urging administrators to protect the schoolโ€™s beloved art room, a staple of the Cambridge elementary school for 16 years.
 The room is perhaps the most bitter casualty of the classroom reshuffling that is slated to occur in the next school year as the district seeks to accommodate increased enrollment numbers.

-Kerry Oโ€™Conner, a Baldwin parent and treasurer of the Baldwin School Council, said she is deeply concerned by the loss of the art room and is helping to organize people against the relocation.
+Kerry Oโ€™Connor, a Baldwin parent and treasurer of Friends of Baldwin, a nonprofit that supports the school, said she isย deeply concerned by the loss of the art room and is helping to organize people against the relocation.
 She called having a designated, sunlit space for art instruction โ€œan integral part of early childhood brain development, of self expression, and it directly [supports] children’s mental health.โ€

 Owen Woolcock, a parent to a Baldwin Kindergartener, told Cambridge Day in an email โ€œit’s sad to hear common spaces and rooms designed for other purposes (art, 1:1 dedicated support) might be converted to extra classrooms.โ€